mms142-groupn-2020/mms142-groupn-2020.github.io/landing.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Investment/Trading and Insurance/Robo-advising/Risk Management</h3>
+					<h3>Investment, Trading, Insurance and Risk Management</h3>
 				</header>
-				<p>Investment, Trading, Insurance, Advising, and Risk management are all very different types of financial activities but are commonly grouped because of the tasks they perform and the scope they cover.
+				<p>Investment, trading, insurance, robo-advising, and risk management are all very different types of financial activities but are closely related to each other in a variety of ways.
 These include stocks and trading patterns, data analysis for investment, and machine learning for risk management and advising.</p>
 			</div>
 		</div>
 	</section>